• FB

 The Best Soft & Chewy Hoagie Bread Roll

-1. Transfer the dough into a large, lightly spray bowl.
+2. Transfer the dough to a large, lightly sprayed bowl.

-2. Cover with plastic wrap or use what I use – Disposable plastic clear shower caps.
-They have a stretchy-band that snaps around the bowl and remained ballooned to allow the dough to proof without sticking to it.
+3. Cover with plastic wrap or use what I use – Disposable plastic clear shower caps.
+They have a stretchy band that snaps around the bowl and remains ballooned to allow the dough to proof without sticking to it.

 1. Punch the dough down and place on a very lightly floured board.
 I would advise using as little flour as possible when shaping these.
 The more flour you add, the tougher the hoagies will be.